EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Signalling method {#signalling}

-This section defines the two possible methods that can be used to signal an the EDHOC + OSCORE request.
+This section defines the two possible methods that can be used to signal an EDHOC + OSCORE request.

 ## Signalling with a New EDHOC Option {#sign-1}